near-ndc/gov/framework-v1/ratification-and-election-process.md

 Today we don’t have a good way to measure the community voice that is available and not gameable.
 Eventually, our preference is quadratic voting by human-verified accounts.
 Until then, we propose v1 NDC voting as described below.
 That includes:

 - [Constitution](https://github.com/near-ndc/constitution) Ratification
+- Community Treasury Ratification
+- Community Treasury directive to issue funds (if not directed by House of Merit)
-- Election for House of Merit (15 seats) and Council of Advisors (7 seats)
+- Election for House of Merit (15 seats) and Council of Advisors (7 seats) and Transparency Commission
+- Veto

 ## Roadmap